Core abaci and Diophantine equations I: fundamental weight: Solutions of Diophantine equations and core abaci

 \section{Solutions of Diophantine equations and core abaci}

 The main task of this section is to answer the following question: given a solution orbit $\rm O$ of a classical affine Lie type Diophantine equation, under what conditions $\rm O$ is parameterized by core abaci?
 After giving some general results, we obtain some special classes Diophantine equations completely parameterized by core abaci.
 Consequently, some closed formulae on the number of certain core abaci are given.
-We also raise two open problems at the end of this section.
+We shall also raise two open problems.